 We don’t provide diagnosis or treatment for mental illness, for example medication, long term therapy or counselling, but we can help you to access this through local services.
 If you think this is something you’ll need please let us know before you join us and make sure you register with a local GP.

-Our team work Monday to Friday 09:00-17:00.
+Our team are available Monday to Friday 09:00-17:00.
 If you need emergency support please click here.

-Registered University of Hull students or applicants can access the team by completing our self-referral form.
+University of Hull students or applicants can access the team by completing our self-referral form.
 This helps us to get an overview of your current situation.
-Once we have reviewed your information, we will contact you by phone or send a message in your MyHull portal, and we aim to respond to you within 5 working days.
+Once we have reviewed your information, we will contact you by phone or send a message in your MyHull portal.
+We aim to respond to you within 5 working days.

 SAP is a 24-hour helpline delivered in partnership with Health Assured which is available to help you with anything that’s impacting on your mental health and wellbeing.
 You might be feeling stressed about exams, experiencing a bereavement, feeling anxious, homesick or lonely.